- The Margay is a spotted feline native to North America and South America and also an extremely solitary type of wildcat.

 - In addition, habitat loss and climate change continue to present extreme challenges to the reclusive small mammal.

 Margay Physical Description

-The feline inhabits a range extending from southern Mexico to slightly beyond Central America.
-This Wildcat lives almost exclusively in areas of dense forest with typical habitats including tropical dry forests, evergreen forests, and cloud (or fog) forests.
+This rather amazing wildcat lives almost exclusively in areas of dense forest with typical habitats including tropical dry forests, evergreen forests, and cloud (or fog) forests.

-The Margay will occasionally establish their territory in commercial plantations which unfortunately further increases their vulnerability to hunting.
+The Margay will also occasionally establish its territory in commercial plantations which unfortunately further increases its vulnerability to hunting.